dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 }
 ```

 In a lot languages you got different number types like byte, int, float, etc. This is the legacy of old times.
 No-one really cares apart from some crazy high-perf niches.
-Javascript greatly improves this by having just one type.
+Javascript greatly improves this by having **just one number type**.
 But it's the wrong type.
-Doug talked about what the right number type would look like.
-This is [dec64](http://dec64.org/), a new decimal and floating point number format which is suited for both business and scientific applications.
+Doug talked about what **the right number type** would look like.
+This is **[dec64](http://dec64.org/)**, a new decimal and floating point number format which is suited for both business and scientific applications.

 What's the next bug language?
 Doug doesn't think it's dart or typescript.
 But it'll surely be dismissed at first like most great ideas.
 If you think of it a generation had to die out to accept lambdas as a good idea.